For many, savings are very personal.

 They may sit in your local bank or building society but, in reality, they’re being used far more usefully – and lent to help people start new businesses and enterprises that, in turn, create jobs and new work opportunities.
 They can help existing businesses to expand, modernise or smooth out their cash flow which, in turn, can then fuel other new growth in employment or income generation…

-It can be a virtuous circle that helps a nation to grow its commercial and economic muscle organically without recourse to the world’s debt markets.
+It can be a virtual circle that helps a nation to grow its commercial and economic muscle organically without recourse to the world’s debt markets.

 As we have seen during the tumult of the 18-month banking crisis, this source of money has its absolute limits and can be withdrawn at very short notice – with a brutally disruptive effect on the financial stability of the banks and economy.

-It emphasises just how interlinked our savings are with the overall health of the UK.
+It emphasises just how interlinked each of our savings are with the overall health of the UK…

 Since this cheaper so-called ‘global money market’ debt funding has not returned and is barely at the ‘trickle’ stage, the only other source of cash to lend remains our savings.
 In turn, the lack of these has had a woeful knock-on effect on the mortgage market – more expensive loans, higher fees – and dwindling commercial loan availability for small businesses, as banks become more chary about handing out loans to higher-risk enterprises.